Abenezer-Baheru/Time_Series_Forecasting_Model_for_Portfolio_Management/README.md

 ### **Develop Time Series Forecasting Models**

-1. Use `Model_Forecasting.ipynb` to develop and evaluate ARIMA, SARIMA, and LSTM models.
+1. Use `model.ipynb` to develop and evaluate ARIMA, SARIMA, and LSTM models.
 2. Run the notebook for step-by-step guidance on model development and evaluation.

 ### **Forecast Future Market Trends**